kmatch98/CircuitPython_memory_saving/README.md

 ### Other memory conserving tips:
 - Be sure all your libraries are pre-compiled as .mpy files. if you pull libraries from thr CircuitPython bundle, they are already pre-compiled to .mpy files.
 [Go here to learn to compile python code to .mpy files.](https://learn.adafruit.com/welcome-to-circuitpython/frequently-asked-questions#how-can-i-create-my-own-mpy-files-3020687-11)
 - Rather than keeping a big list use list generators, e.g. range()
+- Try to import big modules first.
+- Take ou the library module file from the directory package and use it directly at the ``lib`` level.

 ### Other memory-related issues:
 - “pystack exhausted” errors - you may be doing something with a lot of of levels of function calls or recursion.
 Maybe try another way of solving your problem.
 Other times the cause is unclear, ask for guidance on discord: https://adafru.it/discord